MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/deploy-viva-sales-d365.md

 ![Screenshot showing how to find tenant admin.](media/get-tenant-admin.png "Screenshot showing how to find tenant admin.")

-### Are there any special browser settings needed to use Sales Copilot in the  web versionss of Outlook and Teams?
+### Are there any special browser settings needed to use Sales Copilot in the web versions of Outlook and Teams?

 Users may need to change a few settings to get the best experience of Sales Copilot in Outlook and Teams on the web.